-ExeOutput for PHP allows you to configure an external HTTP server to access your PHP application and associated files via a web browser, using URLs such as http://localhost:port.
+ExeOutput for PHP allows you to configure an external HTTP server, enabling access to your PHP application and its files from a web browser using a URL like http://localhost:port.

-This feature is particularly useful for developers who need to test their PHP applications in a web browser environment, or for those who want to provide a seamless way for users to interact with the application through the end users' web browsers.
-By setting up an external HTTP server, you can:
+This feature is useful for developers who need to test their PHP applications in a browser, or for those who want to let users interact with the application through their own web browsers.
+It can also allow multiple users to access the application concurrently (depending on your server setup).

 Info

-You can also start and stop the HTTP server programmatically with HEScript.
-See below.
+You can also start and stop the HTTP server programmatically with HEScript, as explained below.

-Here are the different options available for configuring the external HTTP server:
+The following options are available for configuring the external HTTP server:

-1. Enable External HTTP Server: Enable this option to allow the use of an external HTTP server.
+Enable External HTTP Server: Enables the external HTTP server.

-2. Server Port: Specify the port on which the external HTTP server will listen.
+Server Port: The port on which the external HTTP server will listen.

 Warning

-Do not enter usual ports such as 80 or 8080, otherwise some antivirus software may consider your application as possible malware.
+Do not use common ports like 80 or 8080, as some antivirus software may flag your application as potential malware.

-1. Allow access to all compiled files: Check this box to allow access to all compiled files (HTML, images, etc.).
-Otherwise, only PHP scripts will be accepted.
+Allow access to all compiled files: If checked, all compiled files (HTML, images, etc.) will be accessible.
+Otherwise, only PHP scripts will be served.

-2. Start and stop the HTTP server automatically: Check this box to start and stop the HTTP server automatically.
-If not automatic, you can use HEScript to start the HTTP server.
+Start and stop the HTTP server automatically: If checked, the HTTP server will start and stop with the application.
+If unchecked, you must use HEScript to control the server.

 Warning

-If the specified port is already in use by another server, an error message "Could not bind the server port" will be displayed.
-However, the application will not fail and will continue to run as if nothing happened.
+If the specified port is already in use, a “Could not bind the server port” error will be displayed.
+However, the application will continue to run without the external server.

-You can start and stop the HTTP server manually using HEScript commands.
-The following HEScript code demonstrates how to achieve this.
-Place this code into your UserMain script.
+You can control the HTTP server manually with HEScript commands.
+The following code, placed in your UserMain script, demonstrates how to do this.

 procedure StartMyHTTPServer;